-This creamy sweetcorn and red pepper soup is so corny – and best with the freshest of corn.
-Suitable for vegetarians, the stock is made simply using the cobs themselves.
-Add a savoury macaron, pour it from a jug and imagine you’re in a restaurant!
+Sweetcorn and red pepper soup, a creamy healthy chowder with smoked paprika.
+Suitable for vegetarians, as it uses fresh homemade corn stock.
+Add a savoury macaron, pour it from a jug and imagine you’re in a Parisian restaurant!

 I first tasted the most creamy sweetcorn chowder or soup on our last visit to South Africa in the French colonial wine town of Franschhoek, near Cape Town.
 Antoine and I had splashed out to celebrate our wedding anniversary at Grande Provence wine estate, where the chef had ‘bowled us over with his soup’ (quick pause here for a pun groan).